 Despite these differences and similarities the treatment approach of both the mental health conditions by and large remain the same in terms of channels.
 These channels include:

-Therapies like Cognitive Behavior Therapy (CBT) are found to be effective for reducing the symptoms of both anxiety and depression.
-Other therapies like Mindfulness Based CBT and Interpersonal therapy also work effectively in both cases.
+Online Therapies or Counsellings like Cognitive Behavior Therapy (CBT) are found to be effective for reducing the symptoms of both anxiety and depression.
+Other therapies like Mindfulness-Based CBT and Interpersonal therapy also work effectively in both cases.

 4. Lifestyle Changes